spring-projects/spring-webflow-samples/README.md

 ````

 Import the projects into Eclipse.
 The Eclipse preferences must have an `M2_REPO` under "Java", "Build Path", "Classpath Variables".

+B. When using m2e (Maven Integration for Eclipse), Import the projects into Eclipse.

+File -> Import -> Maven -> Existing Maven Projects

 Contributing
 ============